Benchmarking Stroke Forecasting with Stroke-Level Badminton Dataset: The Challenge System

 \subsection{Exploratory Data Analysis}

-We had released 58 matches including about 4,000 rallies with shot-level records following the BLSR format \cite{10.1145/3551391} for this task, where parts of the matches from 2018 to 2021 are the same as \cite{DBLP:conf/aaai/WangSCP22}, while we add new matches collected from 2022.
+We have released 58 matches, approximately 4,000 rallies with shot-level records following the BLSR format \cite{10.1145/3551391} for this task, where parts of the matches from 2018 to 2021 are identical to those in \cite{DBLP:conf/aaai/WangSCP22}, while we have further included new matches collected from 2022.

-Table \ref{tab:column} summarizes the definition of each column, which is mainly followed by \cite{10.1145/3551391}.
-Figure \ref{fig:player_opponent_location} shows the heatmap of player location and opponent location, which is obvious that most of the players stay in both centers of the court and four corners of the court when they are going to attack.
-On the contrary, most of the players stay in the center of the court when defending so that they can immediately react to any kind of shot.
+Figure \ref{fig:player_opponent_location} shows the heatmap of player location and opponent location, indicating that most players position themselves at both the center and the four corners of the courts when preparing to attack.
+On the contrary, when defending, players intend to stay predominantly in the center of the court to enable quick reactions to any type of shot.

-Table \ref{tab:shot_type} indicates the number of different strike orders by shot type.
-It is observed that all shot types, except Clear and Smash, do not hit around the head.
-More than half of Push/Rush, Defensive Shot, and Short Service is hit with the backhand, while other shot types are hit with the forehand.
-The service type (i.e., how the player starts the first shot) has the most distinct difference in hitting position, with almost all short services hitting below the net and almost all long services hitting above the net.
+Table \ref{tab:shot_type} presents the numbers of different strike orders by shot types.
+It is evident that with the exception of the Clear and Smash shots, other shot types do not target around the head area.
+Furthermore, more than half of the Push/Rush, Defensive Shot, and Short Service shots are executed with the backhand, while other shot types predominantly utilize the forehand.
+Notably, there is a significant disparity in hitting position based on the service type, with almost all short services directed below the net and almost all long services aimed above the net.